praneeth-potharaju/Content-Based-Movie-Recommendation-System-Using-Embedding/README.md

 # Content-Based Movie Recommendation System Using Embedding

 ## Overview
-This project is a Content-Based movie recommendation system that suggests movies based on user preferences.
-It uses machine learning techniques such as embeddings, Principal Component Analysis (PCA), and k-nearest neighbors (KNN) for similarity-based recommendations.
+This project is a Content-Based Movie Recommendation System that suggests movies based on user preferences.
+It leverages BERT embeddings, Principal Component Analysis (PCA), and k-nearest neighbors (KNN) with cosine similarity for accurate recommendations.

-• Developed a content-based movie recommendation system using BERT embeddings, PCA, and One-Hot Encoding to analyze descriptions and genres.
-• Implemented KNN with cosine similarity to generate personalized movie suggestions based on user preferences.

 ## Features
 - **Overview Embeddings**: Extracts numerical representations of movie overviews.